vovashkil/cheatsheet-linux-misc/README.md

 openssl rsa -noout -modulus -in server.key | openssl md5

 ### Configure 802.1Q VLAN Tagging
+#### NB!
+Doing this (native vlan + tagged vlan in a bridge) on more than 1 node in a cluster will cause broadcast storm due to l2 loop
 ip link add link bond0 name bond0.10 type vlan id 10

 ip link set bond0.10 up